akantifirst/electrobot/README.md

 ## Limitations

-Currently only german language is supported.
+Currently, only german language is supported.
 <br>Available cable types are NYM, NYY, NYCWY, N2XH.
 <br>Available circuit breaker makers are ABB, Hager, Siemens.
 <br>Currently only circuit breakers are supported (fuses are not supported).